Michigan Law OUTlaws

 6.2.3 – Impeachment and Dismissal Proceedings

-6.2.3.1 – An “impeachable offense” is defined as egregious misbehavior inconsistent with Outlaws as an organization, rather than as a disagreement among members.
+6.2.3.1 – An “impeachable offense” is defined as egregious misbehavior inconsistent with OUTlaws as an organization, rather than as a disagreement among members.

 6.2.3.2 – The Board member receiving the petition shall notify in writing the person against whom charges have been filed.